ray-project/ray/doc/source/serve/http-servehandle.rst

 .. note::

-    Serve also support pydantic model as short-hand for http adapter in DAGDriver.
-Instead of function, you can directly pass in a pydantic model to signify "validate this schema with http body".
+    Serve also supports pydantic models as a short-hand for HTTP adapters in model wrappers.
+Instead of functions, you can directly pass in a pydantic model class to mean "validate the HTTP body with this schema".
-    Once validated, the model instances will passed as ``input_node`` variable.
+    Once validated, the model instance will passed as ``input_node`` variable.

     .. code-block:: python